benjaminweymouth/PyBank-Python-Data-Structures-Analysis/docs/index.md

 ## Python for Finance: Methods / Data Structures

-This analysis features two examples, each with a separate dataset, and each exploring different Python methods and data structures.
+This pages features links for two examples, each with a separate dataset, and each exploring different aspects of Python methods and data structures.

 **The two examples are as follows:**